karunakarhv/MyPractice/Hashnode/Python/Topics.md

 33. Object Pool Pattern in Python: Efficiently Managing and Reusing Resources
 34. Pytest in Python: Simplifying Testing
 35. Fixtures in Pytest: Reusable Test Setup and Teardown
+36. Parameterization in Pytest: Running Tests with Multiple Inputs

 # Topics for scheduling
-1. Parameterization in Pytest: Running Tests with Multiple Inputs
+1. Plugins in Pytest: Extending Pytest's Functionality

 # Topics yet to schedule